ronen-aniti-projects/Quadcopter-Planning-System/README.md

 **Figure 6.** This visualization typifies computed results of the integrated path and trajectory planning’s local planning subsystem.
 The RRT algorithm will expand a search tree from the start node, shown in green, to the goal node, shown in red.
 The raw path from start to goal through the RRT search tree will almost always be jagged, which is why the local planning module employs post-processing to produce a shortcut path, shown in orange.
 A second post-process step, whose results are shown as a blue dashed line, enforces a consistent spacing between points.

-The local planning module’s entire functionality is encapsulated in its RRT class, which accepts as input a start and goal location as well as various RRT specific parameters, including stepSize, maxIterations, and goalBias.
+The local planning module’s entire functionality is encapsulated in its RRT class, which accepts as input a start and goal location as well as various RRT specific parameters, including `stepSize`, `maxIterations`, and `goalBias`.
 While the implementation provides reference values that perform reasonably well on the obstacle map provided in this repository, these parameters are meant to be tuned to achieve maximum performance, especially for maps other than this one.

 ## The Trajectory Planning Subsystem
 The trajectory planning subsystem treats the trajectory planning problem into a polynomial segmentation problem, with the trajectory as a whole modeled as a piecewise continuous function and with each segment of the trajectory modeled as a degree-seven polynomial.
 The mathematical challenge that the algorithm underlying the trajectory planning subsystem solves is the challenge of solving for all of the coefficients on all of the polynomial segments such that create a smooth and flyable trajectory that passes through each waypoint.
 If there are, in general, N input waypoints, then there are thus $N - 1$ trajectory segments and $8(N - 1)$ unknown coefficients to solve for.